-Apartment Accident Attorneys in NYC
+Apartment Accident Lawyer in NYC

 We trust that the apartments we live in will be safe for ourselves and our families.
 Landlords are supposed to regularly maintain the building and ensure there are no dangers present that could cause anyone to become seriously injured.
 When a landlord fails to maintain the property and you or a member of your family becomes injured, it is important to hold them accountable for their negligence.
 You may be able to recover compensation for the physical, emotional, and financial burdens associated with your accident.
 It is important to speak with an experienced attorney who can walk you through your legal options.
 The legal team at the Law Offices of Laurence C. Tarowsky has over 30 years of experience representing clients who have suffered because of another party’s negligence.
 Contact us today to schedule a free consultation.